 Ask students for their thoughts about doing original research.
 What was hard?
 What was exciting?
-Were there moments when they were discouraged?
+Were their moments they were discouraged?
 Are they thinking about the implications of what they are finding and the possible uses of this information?
-Let students know that these are all part of the process of doing original historical investigation, and highlight the benefits of the work they have done uncovering and presenting important histories that might otherwise have been overlooked.
+Let students know that these are all part of the process of doing original historical investigation.